Louis Philippe II, Duke of Orléans: Military career

-In 18th century France, it was very common for royal princes to receive high positions in the military.
-From a young age, Philippe d'Orléans displayed his interest in naval matters, and he received three years of training in the Navy.

-In 1776, he held the rank of Chef d'Escadre, and commanded one of the three divisions of the Escadre d'évolution, with his flag on the 64-gun Solitaire.
+In 18th-century France, it was very common for royal princes to receive high positions in the military.
+From a young age, Philippe d'Orléans displayed his interest in naval matters, and he received three years of training in the French Navy.
+By 1776, he held the rank of chef d'escadre, and commanded one of the three divisions of the escadre d'évolution, with his flag on the 64-gun Solitaire.

-When the Anglo-French War broke out in 1778, Orléans was Lieutenant général des Armées navales, in charge of an entire squadron.
-He commanded the Blue squadron that formed the rear of the French fleet under Orvilliers, with his flag on the 80-gun Saint-Esprit.
-At the Battle of Ushant, on 27 July 1778, the French fleet fought in inverted order, putting the Blue squadron at the vanguard of the French line of battle.
-During the battle, Orléans' squadron failed to exploit a gap in the British line, allowing the rear of Keppel's fleet to escape.
+When war between Britain and France broke out in 1778, Orléans commanded a squadron at the rank of lieutenant général des armées navales.
+His squadron that formed the rear of a French fleet under Louis Guillouet, comte d'Orvilliers, with his flag on the 80-gun Saint-Esprit.
+On 27 July 1778, d'Orvilliers's fleet fought the inconclusive Battle of Ushant against a British fleet under Admiral Augustus Keppel.
+During the battle, the French fought in inverted order, placing Orléans' squadron at the vanguard of their line of battle.
+Orléans' squadron failed to exploit a gap in the British line, allowing the rear of Keppel's fleet to withdraw from the battle intact and rejoin the rest of the British ships.

-Orléans returned to Paris claiming the battle had been a resounding victory, and received a hero's welcome.
-When it transpired that these claims were overstated that the battle had been more of a draw, Orléans' credibility suffered an unrecoverable blow.
-He withdrew from the Navy and asked the army if they could give him a position, but it was denied.
+Following his return to Paris, Orléans claimed the battle had been a resounding French victory and was rewarded with a hero's welcome.
+When it became known in France that the battle had actually been inconclusive, Orléans' credibility suffered an unrecoverable blow.
+He resigned from the Navy and asked the French Royal Army if they could give him a position, which was denied.